Ninottt9/srir_project1/README.md

 ## First run
 Before running the code the environment has to be prepeared. (cuda and mpich have to activated and nodes file generated).
 To do that automatically use
 - `make before_compile`

+## Results
+The output plot of the best found route is saved in hte `output.png` file.